iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

 --------------------------------

 A hybrid operation model means that the spectral-based convolution or spatial-based convolution can simultaneously be used to embed the correlation into the vertex features.
-Given a correlation structure like simple graph ``g``, you can implement a hybrid operation model as follows:
+Given a correlation structure like graph ``g``, you can implement a hybrid operation model as follows:

 .. code-block:: python